mozilla-l10n/styleguides/guidelines/outline.md

 	Is the capitalization standard appropriate for all user interface elements in your language or only some of them?
 Which ones?

-	Are there other typographical conventions regarding quotes, quotation marks, apostrophes, use of bold or italic text, all caps text, ecc.
+	Are there other typographical conventions regarding quotes, quotation marks, apostrophes, use of bold or italic text, all caps text, etc.